 This setting zone controls all of the image settings for your site, the first option lets you enable or disable max no of images, and you can define the value for the maximum no of images allowed to be uploaded on the projects.
 If you don’t want the users to upload any images on the projects, you can turn it off, from the third option.

-Additionally, if you want to charge fee for uploading images, then go ahead, set the number of free images allowed to be uploaded, and set the extra charge value per image.
+Additionally, if you want to charge a fee for uploading images, then go ahead, set the number of free images allowed to be uploaded, and set the extra charge value per image.
 In the second tab, you can set the image resizing setting for your site.

-The theme comes with five pre-defined layout settings, which are quiet helpful to make desire changes on the front-end of your site.
+The theme comes with five pre-defined layout settings, which are quite helpful to make desire changes on the front-end of your site.
 Just select the preferred layout, and push the save button, and you’re done.
 The next header tab, allows you to set the logo.

-The footer of the theme is divided into two parts, the left and right, and you can individually put any content within the each area of footer.
-The last tab, is to change the colors, for background, footer, and top links.
+The footer of the theme is divided into two parts, the left, and right, and you can individually put any content within each area of the footer.
+The last tab is to change the colors, for background, footer, and top links.

 Now comes the important aspect of your freelancer site, these payment gateway settings allows you to accept payments for projects on your site from four different methods, PayPal, Payza/AlertPay, Moneybookers/Skrill, Bank Payment (offline payment option.)

 All you need to do is put in your registered e-mail address from the given services, and you’re done!
 Start accepting payments on your site.